tonytusharjr/Nice-Ride-MN-2017/README.md

 # Nice-Ride-MN-2017
-See ProjectProposal.html for capstone project initial details
+See ProjectProposal Rmd file for capstone project initial details